Otan Ayegbaju

 Grand children of Olasooye ruled after him such as Ajiboye, Oguntuyin, Laboyede, Adejimi and Oluyooye (Olua aka Baba Otan).
-Olua was the 6th Oba in Otan Ayegbaju, he had wives and children.
+Olua was the 6th Oba in Otan-Ayegbaju, he had wives and children.
 He was a very powerful hunter and Oba.
 He was called Olua after his demise by his people because as he was going to die; he took his friend from Ile Basemo (titled Agbaakin) to the bottom of what is now called Olua hill.

-Olua conjured the ground to open and it opened and he immersed himself into the ground and asked his friend to tell his people that he has entered the ground and that they should be coming to celebrate him yearly with the following: